-git log is an extremely powerful command with plenty of options that are helpful for figuring out what work has been done on your repositories and just who’s done it.
-This post enumerates a few of the more useful options.
-Most of these tips were farmed from Scott Chacon’s gitcast on git log and R. Tyler Ballance’s git protip series.
+The git log command is incredibly powerful, offering a multitude of options to help you understand what work has been done in your repositories and who has done it.
+This guide highlights some of the most useful git log options, many of which are sourced from Scott Chacon’s Gitcast on git log and R. Tyler Ballance’s Git Protip series.

 git log -<n>

-Show the log for n number of commits.
-For example, git log -2 for the last two commits.
+Displays the log for the last n commits.
+For example, git log -2 shows the last two commits.

 git log --stat